Skip to main content

 Executions (calls)

-You can make executions on behalf of the EOA on the destination chain.
-Note: the executions run in the context of the multicall contract.
-If you’re sending any tokens, make sure to add a call to transfer any output back to the EOA.
+You can run executions on behalf of the EOA on the destination chain.
+For EOAs, executions run in the context of an intermediary contract — not the user’s account.
+If you receive any tokens (vault shares, swap output, etc.), include an explicit transfer call to send them back to the EOA.

 const payload = {